NukaDiLucca/diluccadev/content/projects/IslandTime.md

 showInProjects: true
 ---

-Although I was not on the original development team for Island Time, I was, however tasked with programming in the funtionality of leaderboards for multiple stats.
-The system had to interact with the various platforms.
+Although I was not on the original development team for Island Time, I did help in programming the added functionality of leaderboards for multiple tracked statistics.
+The system had to interact with the various platforms, tied together through a common C++ library.